Admission Requirements

 Learning Outcomes

-- Become competent engineers in additive manufacturing while maintaining the highest ethical standards in applying additive manufacturing to industry-relevant problems.
+4. PROFESSIONAL PRACTICE - Grow as leaders in manufacturing while maintaining the highest ethical standards in applying additive manufacturing to industry-relevant problems.

 Contact